<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947635702038146&amp;ev=PageView&amp;noscript=1">

 BSc (Hons) BDS (Sheff)

-Alex graduated from the University of Sheffield in 1999 with Distinction in the Clinical Sections.
-Prior to studying Dentistry, he gained a BSc with Honours in Human Physiology.
-He joined his Father’s group of NHS practices in and around Sheffield and also held a teaching position in Oral Surgery at the Charles Clifford Dental Hospital, Sheffield.
-In 2004 Alex opened his own private practice and acquired a second in 2011.
+Alex graduated from the University of Sheffield in 1999 with a Distinction in the Clinical Sections.
+Before studying dentistry, he earned a BSc with Honours in Human Physiology.
+He joined his Father’s group of NHS practices in and around Sheffield and held a teaching position in Oral Surgery at the Charles Clifford Dental Hospital, Sheffield.
+2004, Alex opened his own private practice and acquired a second in 2011.

 Karen Walker